 - This breed gets its name from the place of its origin, Rampur, which lies in North India between Delhi and Bareilly.

-- The Nawab of the Rampur, Ahmed Ali Khan Bahadur brought this breed to life by combining the bloodlines of Tazi of Afghanistan and English Grey Hound of the UK and gave it the name Rampur Hound.
+- The Nawab of the Rampur, Ahmed Ali Khan Bahadur, brought this breed to life by combining the bloodlines of the Tazi of Afghanistan and the English Grey Hound of the UK and gave it the name Rampur Hound.

-- This breed is known for its unmatched loyalty towards its family.
+- This breed is known for its unmatched loyalty toward its family.

-- Rampur Hound has a 270-degree field of vision, thanks to the unique placement of their eyes.
+- Rampur Hound has a 270-degree field of vision, thanks to the unique placement of its eyes.
 Read more about this breed here…

 - One of the bravest Indian dog breeds.